 Find more information on AfCFTA here.

-Approach: Projects funded by IRTF promote the engagement of EAC civil society in the AfCFTA by providing improved information about the AfCFTA processes and mobilisation of stakeholders in the EAC to develop their own positions and inputs into the AfCFTA discussion.
+Approach: Projects funded by IIDEA and IRTF promote the engagement of EAC private sector and civil society in the AfCFTA by providing information about the AfCFTA processes and mobilisation of stakeholders in the EAC to develop their own positions and inputs into the AfCFTA discussion.

 Examples of supported projects:

-Find more information on IRTF as part of the SEAMPEC programme here.
+Find more information on IRTF and IIDEA as part of the SEAMPEC programme here.

 With the AfCFTA, the African Union’s Digital Strategy and the Smart Africa Alliance, African countries have laid the basis for boosting digital transformation and e-commerce on the continent.
 However, African SMEs have not yet taken up the opportunities of digital transformation and trade.
 Essential requirements for participation in cross-border digital trade need to be strengthened or established, e.g. e-payment solutions, consumer trust in e-commerce, availability of suitable platforms and coherent regulatory framework conditions.
 As a result, access to digital trade is still limited and economies of scale have not yet been achieved by producers of African products on a national, regional or Pan-African level.
 A powerful digital trade ecosystem in East Africa and beyond with its interdependent and mutually empowering determinants will enable companies to efficiently procure and sell goods and services across borders.